St George's, Hanover Square: Architecture

-The land for the church was donated by General Sir William Steuart.
+The land for the church was donated by General Sir William Stewart (sometimes spelt Steuart) 1643 – 4 June 1726.
 The church was constructed in 1721–1725, funded by the Commission for Building Fifty New Churches, and designed by John James, who had been one of the two surveyors to the commission since 1716.
 Its portico, supported by six Corinthian columns, projects across the pavement.
 There is a tower just behind the portico, rising from the roof above the west end of the nave.

 The interior is divided into nave and aisles by piers, square up to the height of the galleries, then rising to the ceiling in the form of Corinthian columns.
 The nave has a barrel vault, and the aisles transverse barrel vaults.

 Burial ground

 St George's was opened in the new residential development of Hanover Square with no attached churchyard.
 Its first burial ground was sited beside its workhouse at Mount Street.
 When this filled up a larger burial ground was consecrated at Bayswater in 1765.
 They were closed for burials in 1854, when London's city churchyards were closed to protect public health.
-Burials at St George's included Mrs Ann Radcliffe (1764–1823), an influential female writer of the "Gothic Novel", the Revd.
+Burials at St George's included Ann Radcliffe (1764–1823), an influential writer of the "Gothic Novel", the Revd.
 Laurence Sterne (1713–1768), abolitionist and author of Tristram Shandy, and Francis Nicholson, British military officer and colonial administrator.

 The Mount Street ground was later cleared of monuments and turned into a small park.
 Some of the old tombstones were used for guttering and drainage, and may be seen today.
 During the First World War the Bayswater ground was covered with 4' of top soil and used for growing vegetables.
 In 1969 the burial ground was cleared to enable land to be sold off for redevelopment.
 A skull, part anatomised, was conjectured to be Sterne's and a partial skeleton separated from the other remains to be transferred to Coxwold churchyard by the Laurence Sterne Trust.
 11,500 further remains were taken to West Norwood Cemetery and cremated, for burial there.

-In popular culture

-In Chapter 43 of Jane Austen's 1814 novel Mansfield Park "perhaps you would not mind passing through London, and seeing the inside of St. George's, Hanover Square".